fkhardikov/golang-thermostat/README.md

 # golang-thermostat
-DHTXX as temperature sensor and shell script as trigger action web thermostat
+DHTXX by GPIO as temperature sensor and shell script as trigger action web thermostat for Raspberry PI